If I asked you “what are the biggest problems with today’s cryptocurrency exchanges?”, your answer would probably include a few of the following.

 It’s no secret that these concerns must be addressed if cryptocurrencies are to be widely adopted.
 Many observers contend that decentralized exchanges will solve these issues.
-However they too come with their own problems, including a lack of liquidity and slow on-chain trade settlement.
+However, they too come with their own problems, including a lack of liquidity and slow on-chain trade settlement.
 In order to resolve these issues, many new projects are developing hybrid-decentralized platforms.
 These platforms will allow users to remain in control of their private keys and store their funds in private on-chain wallets.
-In addition, they will utilise API layers to interact with external public exchanges, performing and settling transactions on behalf of their users.
+In addition, they will utilize API layers to interact with external public exchanges, performing and settling transactions on behalf of their users.

-The Blockport hybrid-decentralised exchange is one such platform currently under development.
+The Blockport hybrid-decentralized exchange is one such platform currently under development.
 The Blockport team’s white paper clearly identifies the issues above as barriers preventing mainstream adoption.
 As such, they will be designing their exchange to directly tackle these obstacles.

 This will require a well planned bottom-up approach, hardly a walk in the park.
 But the Blockport white paper outlines just such an approach.
 I have summarised Blockport’s strategy below.
 In fact, any new platform hoping to capture the mainstream market will need to adopt this model to be competitive.

 Liquidity refers to how quickly you can buy or sell an asset.
 As exchanges increase in number worldwide, individual cryptocurrency assets are spread ever more thinly.
 If the assets on an exchange have low liquidity (not enough buyers and sellers), they become more expensive to buy and sell.
-While price differences across exchanges can be capitalised upon by seasoned traders, new traders typically don’t realise this and can be taken advantage of.
+While price differences across exchanges can be capitalized upon by seasoned traders, new traders typically don’t realize this and can be taken advantage of.
 In contrast, Blockport members will benefit from high liquidity and the best possible prices.
 Blockport will achieve this by settling transactions internally (within the exchange) and utilizing the aggregated liquidity of external traditional exchanges.
 Users will access those external exchanges via API layers, all using a single secure Blockport account.

 Blockport will provide seamless access to multiple external exchanges

 Security remains one of the most difficult challenges for traditional cryptocurrency exchanges.
-Despite cryptocurrencies’ decentralised and trustless nature, the majority of trading is still carried out on centralised platforms.
+Despite cryptocurrencies’ decentralized and trustless nature, the majority of trading is still carried out on centralized platforms.
 Unfortunately, these platforms are vulnerable to hacking and fraud and are thus the worst possible place to store funds.
-A more secure alternative can be found in the increasing number of decentralised exchanges, which provide users with private on-chain wallets (where you hold the private keys).
+A more secure alternative can be found in the increasing number of decentralized exchanges, which provide users with private on-chain wallets (where you hold the private keys).
 However, they are notoriously user-unfriendly and slow.
 Blockport aims to take the best from both worlds, giving users full control of their private keys while also integrating with external public exchanges to provide liquidity when needed.

 As discussed above, low liquidity causes large price disparities.
 As a result, new cryptocurrency users unwittingly pay a premium while exchanges and veteran traders reap the profits.
 In addition, exchanges often conceal commissions and transaction fees by bundling them into their “market prices”.
 In contrast, Blockport has adopted a policy of clarity and transparency for their market prices.
 By continuously monitoring cryptocurrency exchanges across the globe, they’ll be able to indicate and offer the best possible market prices.
 Blockport will also clearly indicate all fees at the time of trading, vital for earning users’ trust.